-**My life has changed since I first wrote this story, which was when I first started my tumblr blog, but this is what happened back in 2009.
+**My life has changed since I first wrote this story, which was when I first started my tumblr blog.
+This is what happened back in 2009.
 Things have changed since then, but I wanted to keep the raw, unedited diary entry because it’s an experience and memory that speaks the truth of its time; I don’t feel is right to change.
 I feel it is right to embrace it for what it was.

 *This draft has been unedited